top of page

 1. Submerge Those Hips: Ensure all solid materials (rose hips) are fully submerged in the brine.
 Fermentation weights are your best friends!

 I discovered some budget-friendly alternatives to fermentation weights that work wonders!
-Check them out through my associate's link your support means a lot!
+Check them out through my associate's link; your support means a lot!

 2. Mind the Jar Size: Choose a jar that reduces excess headspace.
 Too much air means too much Kahm.